I’m often asked, “what is a hashtag is and how do they work”.

-A hashtag won’t be searchable on a graphic or within a photograph.
+A hashtag is not searchable on a graphic or photograph.
 A hashtag must be written, clickable text.

-However – Instagram and Facebook stories support hashtags and they are searchable.
+However – Instagram stories support hashtags and they are searchable.

-Using the text option, three hashtags can be added to an Instagram/Facebook story.
-Using stickers only one hashtag can be added.
-Text therefore has the advantage on stories because more hashtags can be used.
+Using the text option, 10 hashtags can be added to an Instagram story.
+1 clickable hashtag can be added via story stickers.

 - Hashtags must start with a #.

-- There must be no spaces in a hashtag.
+- There must be no spaces in any one hashtag.

-- To decipher words uppercase and title case can be used.
+- To decipher words camelcase can be used.